Using a wireless controller

 3.

-When pairing is complete, the light bar blinks, and then the player indicator lights up.
+When pairing is completed, the light bar blinks, and then the player indicator lights up.

 • Your controller can be paired with only one device at a time.
 Each time you change devices, you must pair your controller with the new device.